nakuleshj/sales-pipeline/README.md

    Airflow DAG reads from a CSV and streams transaction records into Kafka topic `sales`.

 2. **Stream Processing**
-   Spark Structured Streaming job consumes messages from Kafka, transforms them, and writes them into PostgreSQL.
+   A Spark Structured Streaming job consumes messages from Kafka, transforms them, and writes the transformed messages into PostgreSQL.

 3. **Visualization**
    Metabase queries PostgreSQL in near real-time to provide dashboards and charts.